 I would hazard a guess that people who aren’t overly familiar with cats or who have never lived with a cat would think that a cat wouldn’t miss his human companions if they were gone from the house.
 People often have this perception of cats being extremely independent, preferring to be left alone and only making an appearance when they want to appear.
 Though I know many cats that are like this, many others prefer to have their human companions close by.
 They crave attention and want to be part of everything that’s going on.
+So, do cats miss you when you’re gone?

 I’ve had many clients contact me after returning from a vacation or holiday trip only to find that their cats aren’t as friendly as they were before they left.
 Or, their cats have made quite the mess of the house while they were away.
 I’ve had clients contact me because their cat got physically sick each time they left for a business trip.
 Even though they had a familiar friend watch their cat, their cat would literally worry herself sick from the separation.